phusion/passenger_apt_automation/README.md

  * `-x` tells it which environment it should use for running the tests.
 Two environments are supported: `ubuntu10.04` and `ubuntu14.04`.
  * `-d` tells it where to find the packages that are to be tested.
 This must point to a subdirectory in the output directory produced by the build script, and the packages must match the test environment as specified by `-x`.
 For example, if you specified `-x ubuntu14.04`, and if the build script stored packages in the directory `output`, then you should pass `-d output/trusty`.
  * `-c` tells it where the cache directory is.
 The test script caches files into this directory so that subsequent runs will be faster.

+#### Vagrant notes

+When using Vagrant, the directory referred to by `-c` must be a native filesystem directory.
+That is, it may not be located inside /vagrant, because /vagrant is a remote filesystem.
+I typically use `-c ~/cache` when developing with Vagrant.

 ### The publish script